wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

 = 0.7 =
+* You can now edit post contents and time directly in the calendar.
+You can also schedule a post for publication.
 * The calendar is now available for users with just author permissions and grays out posts the current user doesn't have permission to edit.
 * The calendar has been translated in Czech.
 Thanks to Lukáš Adamec who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
 * Added a link to view published posts directly from the calendar.
 * The calendar will now use the WordPress preference for the day of the week and fall back on the server locale if it isn't set.
+* The calendar is also using the WordPress preferences for time format.

 = 0.6 =